 But who is he, really?
 This neutered 16-year-old James Dean pastiche is every brooding schoolboy who told you he'd die for you then had a change of heart four weeks later after falling for a plain Sally in your class.
 As far as he's concerned, this whole show is about his irritating personal journey for love and understanding.

 Everything we need to know about him can be found in the pilot episode.

-1. When we first meet him he's sitting on his bike, telling his Uncle Ed that Laura Palmer – the recently murdered girl who he was seeing, and whom the entire show is centred around – was "the one".
-By the end of the hour-and-a-half episode he is making out with Laura's best friend, Donna.
+1. When we first meet him, he's sitting on his bike, telling his Uncle Ed that Laura Palmer—the recently murdered girl who he was seeing, and whom the entire show is centered on—was "the one."
+By the end of the hour and a half episode, he is making out with Laura's best friend, Donna.
 Together they must work out who Laura's murderer is.
-He has quite a few women he believes to be "the one".
+He has quite a few women he believes to be "the one."
 More on that soon.

-2. EXT: outskirts of Twin Peaks.
-Hurley sits alone.
+2. Outskirts of Twin Peaks, Hurley sits alone.
 In the background are pine trees.
 In the foreground are the twin signifiers of Hurley's fragile masculinity: a motorcycle and a leather jacket.
-Cut to wide shot: Hurley, a tiny insignificant leather blip in a sweeping mountainous forestscape.
-He Is Man.
+Cut to wide shot: Hurley, a tiny insignificant leather blip in a sweeping mountainous forest scape.
+He is Man.
 This man carries the weight of the world on his shoulders.
 It's very hard to be James Hurley.